Empowering Your Child for Academic Success

 Closed Captioning | Ensuring all video content is captioned for accessibility. | Pre-check materials for captioning availability. |

-By focusing on these areas and utilizing available resources, parents and educators can pave the way for a rewarding and successful academic experience for HOH students.
-The collective effort to understand and address the unique challenges faced by these students can significantly impact their educational journey, ensuring they have the support they need to thrive.
+Parents and educators can ensure a rewarding and successful academic experience for HOH students by focusing on these areas and utilizing available resources.
+The collective effort to understand and address the unique challenges faced by these students can significantly impact their educational journey and ensure they have the support they need to thrive.